brainvisa/anatomist-free/sphinxman/anatomist_manual2.rst

 What is SPM2 mode ?
 ###################

+We hope SPM2 is not used any longer thus this paragraph is obsolete.
+Later versions of SPM are using NIFTI or Minc image formats, which (when correctly used) do not present ambiguity.

 It is different for volumes normalized with SPM2.
 Indeed, there is a parameter *defaults.analyze.flip* which indicates if input data must be flipped. (for more details, see SPM2 documentation).
 So data normalized with SPM2 can be either in radiological convention or in neurological convention.
 The aim is to keep the same convention for input and output data (before and after normalization).

 To work in SPM2 mode (input convention = output convention), your ``.aimsrc`` file must be configured like this if your data is in radiological convention: